European Schools: Administrative Boards

 Each European School has an Administrative Board responsible for the day-to-day administration and functioning of the each respective School.
 Chaired by the Secretary-General of the European Schools.
-Its other members are the director of the School, a representative of the European Commission, two elected representatives of the teachers, two representatives of the Parents’ Association, a representative of the administrative and socially staff and, at the European School of Munich, a representative of the European Patent Office.
+Its other members are the director of the School, a representative of the European Commission, two elected representatives of the teachers, two representatives of the Parents' Association, a representative of the administrative and socially staff, and, at the European School of Munich, a representative of the European Patent Office.
 Students have two elected representatives present as observers for the majority of the meeting.
 Bodies which have signed an agreement with a school and have at least 20 pupils on roll also have the right to be represented on the Administrative Board.

 Directors (Head teachers) and teachers

 Each director is appointed by the Board of Governors for nine years.
 There are generally two deputy-directors teachers, one for the secondary section and one for the primary and nursery sections.
 They are also appointed for nine years.
 Directors and deputy-directors are appointed directly by the Board of Governors.
-While some full-time teachers are seconded by their national governments for a period up to nine years, others are hired locally within the member states in which the schools reside.
+While some full-time teachers are seconded by their national governments for a period of up to nine years, others are hired locally within the member states in which the schools reside.
 Due to recruitment issues within the member states, these teachers are increasingly used as the primary category of teachers within the schools.